 - What is the Range.FormulaR1C1Local property, and how you can use it to deal with particular language considerations that arise if you work in a multilingual environment.

-In addition to the above, you’ve seen a practical example showing how you can use the Range.FormulaR1C1 (or alternatively the Range.Formula) property for purposes of specifying the formula of a large range of cells.
-Remember that you can get immediate free access to the Excel workbook that contains the data and macros used throughout this VBA tutorial (including the example) by clicking here.
+In addition to the above, you've seen a practical example showing how you can use the Range.FormulaR1C1 (or alternatively the Range.Formula) property for purposes of specifying the formula of a large range of cells.

 Books Referenced In This Excel Tutorial